0v3rride/0v3rride.github.io/Posts/Offender-365.md

 Now we have two ways to access the APIs within Defender 365.
 One being logging into to security.microsoft.com via browser and pulling the needed header values with inspect element and then sending the post request with the desired values for the parameters.
 The second using a token acquired from `securitycenter.microsoft.com/mtp` and using it with requests to the appropriate MDE service APIs.
 I should note that the `securitycenter.microsoft.com` is an older domain and has been 'replaced' by the `api.security.microsoft.com`, `api.securitycenter.microsoft.com`, and `security.microsoft.com` domains.
 So, this method could stop working at any moment.

 What else can we try using to get access to Defender 365 API endpoints?
 Well, I tried mimicking the interactive login flow with python request sessions to no avail.
-Feel free to give this a shot yourself and please let me know if you get this working as it could be a solid replacement in the future.
+Feel free to give this a try yourself.
+Please let me know if you get this working as it could be a solid replacement in the future if acquiring a token from `securitycenter.microsoft.com/mtp` stops working.

 ```
 import requests